 1. INTRODUCTION

-Coccidioidomycosis is a fungal infection caused by the etiological agents Coccidioides immitis and C. posadasii, which infect humans after the inhalation of spores.
+Coccidioidomycosis, also known as valley fever, is a fungal infection caused by the etiological agents Coccidioides immitis and C. posadasii, which infect humans after the inhalation of spores.
 These fungal structures can be found in the soil of endemic areas, such as the southwestern United States and Latin America, particularly in Argentina, Paraguay, Venezuela, and Brazil.
 Although cases are rarely documented, they have been reported in the states of Piauí, Ceará, Bahia, and Maranhão, with transmission associated with activities involving soil handling and exposure to fungal arthroconidia1,2.
 In particular, people who engage in animal hunting in underground burrows, as well as agricultural workers, construction workers, gardeners, or individuals exposed to large amounts of dust in associated regions, are among the most affected2.

 The genus Coccidioides has the potential to cause a slowly progressing infection, with the onset of symptoms usually occurring between 1 and 3 weeks after exposure.
 Clinical manifestations of coccidioidomycosis are predominantly asymptomatic, occurring in about 60% of cases3.
 When symptomatic, the disease presents similarly to bacterial pneumonia, including fever, cough, chest pain, dyspnea, and prolonged fatigue.
 In more severe cases, especially in immunocompromised patients, the infection can evolve into extrapulmonary forms, affecting the skin, bones, oral cavity, and joints2,4.